Michael Massey Player Props: Royals vs. Nationals

 Nationals Pitching Rankings

-- The 7.5 strikeouts per nine innings compiled by the Nationals pitching staff ranks last in the league.
+- The Nationals pitching staff is last in the league with a collective 7.5 strikeouts per nine innings.

-- The Nationals have the 20th-ranked team ERA across all league pitching staffs (4.46).
+- The Nationals' 4.57 team ERA ranks 21st across all league pitching staffs.

-- Corbin (3-5) gets the starting nod for the Nationals in his 11th start of the season.
-He's put together a 4.47 ERA in 56 1/3 innings pitched, with 34 strikeouts.
+- Gray makes the start for the Nationals, his 11th of the season.
+He is 4-5 with a 2.65 ERA and 47 strikeouts in 57 2/3 innings pitched.

-- The left-hander's last appearance was on Saturday against the Detroit Tigers, when he went six innings, surrendering two earned runs while giving up six hits.
+- In his last time out on Sunday, the right-hander went five innings against the Detroit Tigers, giving up one earned run while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.